blakeaw/job-applications-sankey/README.md

 # job-applications-sankey

-Create Sankey diagram showing flow of job applications.
+Streamlit web app to quickly generate a Sankey diagram of your job search progress from application to offer.